misterdjules/rfd/rfd/0035/README.md

 ## Planned Implementation

-The implementation of this work will consist of 3 parts:
+The implementation of this work will consist of several parts:

 1. modifications to restify-client to support .child()
 2. modifications to node-sdc-clients to support .child()